Revamp your wallet with the most common financial goals examples to get your money back on track!

 Why open up an IRA?

 Sometimes workplace investments aren’t all that great (i.e., high fees or low performing investments).
-So you should plan to invest the full matching amount in your workplace, and then with what’s left of your monthly contribution %, you should open up an IRA.
+So you should plan to invest the full matching amount in your workplace, and then with what’s left of your savings goal, you should open up an IRA.

 You have more freedom with investment choices AND, when you leave your workplace (which will probably happen at some point), you can then roll over your work 401(k) into your own fund.

-Saving money now, when you are young, means that you can take advantage of compound interest and grow your investments to a hefty amount, fat enough to retire in style!
+Saving money now, when you are young, means that you can take advantage of compound interest and grow your investments to a hefty amount; it’s financial security, and that’s a hard feeling to beat!

 401(k) Financial Goal Bonus